No apology declaring Rivers Christian State - Wike – The Sun Nigeria

-Rivers State Governor, Nyesom Wike, has declared preparedness to face the outcome of his declaration that Rivers is a Christian State.
+Rivers State governor, Nyesom Wike, has declared his preparedness to face the outcome of his declaration that Rivers is a Christian State.

 This was even as the governor has disclosed that he would support the Mountain of Fire and Miracles Ministries (MFM) with the sum of N200 million to upgrade the church facilities and donated three buses.